-First Offense:The student will be given a verbal warning and told that his/her parents will be notified by letter of the infraction.
-The principal will send the letter to the parents.
-A copy of the letter will also be sent to the student's principal.Second Offense:The student will be removed from the class possibly on a permanent basis
+First Offense: The student will be given a verbal warning and told that his/her parents will be notified by letter of the infraction.
+The

 Second Offense: The student will be removed from the class, possibly on a permanent basis.